Ghannodahn/todd-explorer/docs/todd-index.md

 Compare and analyze outputs from different models and solutions in a controlled testing environment.

 ### Tooly
-Automated tool builder for creating custom tools for any problem, domain, and/or workflow.
+Automated tool builder for creating custom development utilities and workflows.

 ## Specialized Solutions